dr-guangtou/taotie/research/job_and_career.md

 * [FindingAda website has a nice poster: What kind of technologist could I be?](https://findingada.com/blog/2018/10/08/new-careers-poster-what-kind-of-technologist-could-i-be/)
     - "The poster aims to explode the idea that the only people who work in tech are programmers, and that traditionally female-coded roles, such as Teacher, Communicator and Facilitator are ‘not really tech jobs’."
-    - "The role descriptions are left intentionally general so that students can more easily explore the nuances of different jobs within each category."
+    - "The role descriptions are left intentionally general so that students can more easily explore the nuances of different jobs within each catgory."
     - Many of these roles also apply to researchers or person with an academic background.

 * [Brown University's CareerLAB](https://www.brown.edu/campus-life/support/careerlab/) has a few nice guidance for finding job inside and outside academia: